 I told my mentor about this pricing plan, and if it were legal, he would’ve slapped me across the mouth for charging so little to such a big business.

 “You need to charge TEN TIMES that amount!” he said.

 “$5,000 for some SEO work?
 Are you insane?”
 I protested.

-He then started showing me several ways to figure out how to charge a business for your work.
+He then showed me several ways to figure out how to charge a business more money for your work, without scaring them off.

-One of my favorite ways he showed me to price something was the Three Pronged Pricing Technique.
+One of my favorite ways he showed me to price something called Three Pronged Pricing.

-This is actually a super-safe way to make sure you at least get the business at your normal rates, but drastically increases the chances of you getting a WAY bigger contract.
+This is a super-safe way to make sure you still get the business at your normal rates, but drastically increases the chances of you getting a WAY bigger contract.

 In my case, I went from getting $500 for the gig……to them happily paying me $5,000 for the gig.